pixelpoems/silverstripe-vanilla-cookieconsent/README.md

   categories: # necessary category is added by default
     - analytics
     - marketing
+    - youtube
-  analytics_cookie_table: # Adds a table with the cookies used for analytics (Needs to match the category) OPTIONAL
+  analytics_cookie_table: # e.g. Adds a table with the cookies used for analytics (Needs to match the category) OPTIONAL
     _ga: '_ga_location.hostname'
     _gat: '_gat_location.hostname'
+  youtube_cookie_table: # e.g. Adds a table with the cookies used for youtube (Needs to match the category) OPTIONAL
+    cookie1: 'cookie1_location.hostname'
 ```